xyk2/serverless-video-trimmer-thumbnailer/README.md

 # serverless-video-trimmer

 Trim and transcode (if neeed) video clips from long files on vendor-neutral serverless platforms (Lambda and GCF).
 Used in a video pipeline to generate custom user-specified clips server-side.
-Repeated requests are served from a storage-backed service on S3 or GCS.
+Repeated requests are served from a storage-backed bucket on S3 or GCS.
+Essentially a Thumbor equivalent for video (or Cloudinary / Imgix).

 ### Differences & advantages
 The pseudo-streaming approach to the input file has several key advantages: